Academic Regulations

 Students are expected to maintain the highest level of scholarship during their time at Washington University.
 At a minimum, students must meet the standards set by the faculty and those mandated by the U.S. Department of Education.
 (Additional information about Satisfactory Academic Progress [SAP] is available from Student Financial Services.)
 Based on these standards, the College of Arts & Sciences requires that students complete a minimum of 12 units per semester with a minimum 2.0 semester GPA.

-To determine if these standards are being met, all student records are examined by the Committee on Academic Progress at the close of each semester.
-At that time, each student's semester GPA is computed as the total grade points earned during the semester divided by the total letter-graded units attempted.
+Each student's semester GPA is computed as the total grade points earned during the semester divided by the total letter-graded units attempted.
 At the same time, the cumulative GPA is computed as the quotient of the cumulative total of grade points divided by the cumulative total of letter-graded units attempted.
-The computations are made on the basis of the grade-point scale indicated in the Units and Grades section above.
+The computations are made on the basis of the grade point scale indicated in the Units and Grades section above.
 Courses taken on a Pass/Fail basis are not included in these calculations.
-Each student's semester and cumulative GPAs are then reviewed, along with other criteria, to determine if a student will move from good academic standing to academic concern, academic notice or academic time away status or to an improved status when the student's grades begin to recover.
-The College will work with students who are placed on academic concern, academic notice or academic time away status to develop a plan for achieving SAP within a set period of semesters.

 Academic Concern

-• Student received a D or an F in a course
+• Student received an unsatisfactory or failing grade (e.g., D, F, NCR) in a course

-• Student successfully completed fewer than 12 units with a semester GPA or cumulative GPA between 2.0 and 2.5
+• Student earned a semester GPA or has a cumulative GPA between 2.0 and 2.5 at the end of the semester

 • Student earned lower than a C- in College Writing

-• Student had two or more grades of Incomplete for the term, regardless of current completion status
+• Student had two or more grades of Incomplete for the semester, regardless of current completion status

 Academic Notice

-Academic notice status may be applied when a student meets one of the following criteria for more than one term or meets multiple criteria in one term:
+Students experiencing more significant academic difficulties than those noted above in the Academic Concern section may be placed on Academic Notice.
+Students on Academic Notice are not in good academic standing.
+This status is applied when a student meets one of the following criteria for more than one semester or meets multiple criteria in one semester:

-• Student received Ds or Fs in more than one course
+• Student received unsatisfactory or failing grades (e.g., D, F, NCR) in more than one course

 • Student has two unresolved Incompletes

-• Student did not earn the minimum required grade in any major-related courses
+• Student did not complete and/or earn the minimum required grade in at least one major-related course

 Academic Time Away

-• Student received Ds, Fs and/or Is in the majority of their courses
+• Student received unsatisfactory or failing grades (e.g., D, F, or NCR) and/or Incomplete grades (I) in the majority of their courses

-• After having been on academic notice in the current or previous term(s), student did not meet the requirements to return to good academic standing in the current term
+• After having been on Academic Notice, student did not meet the requirements to return to good academic standing

 • Student has three or more unresolved Incomplete grades (see the Incomplete Grades section above)

-Students may return to the College of Arts & Sciences from academic time away only when they demonstrate, under the conditions set for each individual case, a capacity to work productively at the level required by the college curriculum.
+Students may return to the College of Arts & Sciences from Academic Time Away only when they demonstrate, under the conditions set for each individual case, a capacity to work productively at the level required by the College.

 Leaves of Absence

-Undergraduates in good standing at the completion of a term are eligible to take a leave of absence (LOA) by completing an LOA request.
+Undergraduates in good standing at the completion of a semester are eligible to take a leave of absence (LOA) by completing an LOA request.
 Students on LOA are assured reinstatement for the next two years.
-Before returning, students are asked to notify the College Office and submit a Reinstatement Form at least six weeks prior to the beginning of the appropriate term.
-Students should consult with the College Office for the specific date for the appropriate term.
-The forms for requesting an LOA and reinstatement are available on the College's Policies & Procedures webpage.
+Before returning, students are asked to notify the College Office and submit a Reinstatement Form at least six weeks prior to the beginning of the appropriate semester.
+Students should consult with the College Office for the specific date for the appropriate semester.
+The forms for requesting an LOA and reinstatement are available on the College’s Policies & Procedures webpage.

 A student wishing to take a medical leave of absence (MLOA) must have a recommendation from the Habif Health and Wellness Center and a completed MLOA request submitted to the appropriate dean in the College Office.
-A student wishing to return from an MLOA must have a recommendation from the Habif Health and Wellness Center and a completed MLOA reinstatement request submitted to the appropriate dean in the College Office.
-Upon reviewing the recommendations from the Habif Health and Wellness Center and the student's file, the dean in the College Office will decide whether to grant the request for the MLOA and/or re-enrollment.
+Upon reviewing the recommendations from the Habif Health and Wellness Center and the student's file, the appropriate dean in the College Office will decide whether to grant the request for the MLOA and/or re-enrollment.
 The required forms for an MLOA and reinstatement after an MLOA are available through the Habif Health and Wellness Center.

 Transfer Credit